 Over the last few years, the band has seen a rise in the number of under 18's that have joined the training, junior or senior bands.
-The junior band practice on Tuesdays from 18:30 to 20:00 and the training band practice on Thursdays from 19:15 till 21:15.

 Our Solo & Quartet Contest has developed over the past 10 years to be a premier event in the band's calendar attracting musicians from far and wide.
 If you would like further information on how you could join us please go to the Solo & Quartet Contest page.

 The Launceston Municipal Band was formed in 1919 after the soldiers and military bandsmen (who acted as stretcher bearers) came back for the Great War, as it was then called.
 It is not known what band or bands, if any, existed in Launceston before the war or haw many bandsmen from the Launceston area were killed or seriously injured such that they never played again.